 Is there anything else you’d like to share?

 I guess the underlying thing is, clearly, I am very cognisant of good health, and, clearly, we don’t use bad boy chemicals.
 Many people have said to me, ‘You could do this, and you could do that.’
 Of course you can.
-But Sue and I only drink our own wine.
+But we only drink our own wine.
 It would be very rare for us … If we were chasing a white, we might get something from around Orange or Bathurst — you know, those cold-climate NSW whites — but we don’t drink very much of that.
 We prefer a chilled rosé.
 We’re only drinking our own wines, so that’s really important.

 The second thing is, I have always seen myself as a bit of a steward — a steward for whatever country the family have owned.
 I think it’d be nice if, in a couple of generations time, someone was here having a talk with someone they said, ‘David McMaugh was a good guy.
 He didn’t bugger the place up and didn’t use agent orange or something on the place’, you know?
 So, I’ve got a bit of a sense of that.
 That’s why I get a little intolerant of people who tend to stereotype farmers as being uneducated and irresponsible.
 A lot of that goes on, and I am well aware of it.
 I think that’s another thing I strive to do, to counter that stereotyping.
 People come out here and say, ‘Oh, you haven’t planted on the hill.
 Why?’
 ‘Because we slash it all.’
 ‘Why?’
 ‘Because it holds more water.’
 ‘Is there a big difference?’
 ‘Bloody oath.’
 Once upon a time we used to put eight million litres a year in, now we put in a million and a half; we save — right — six-and-a-half million litres of water simply by cutting grass for ten years on the crown of the hill so it can become a water reservoir.
 Cuts down the erosion, all that sort of stuff.
 That’s a very simple example.